-Modern intensive agriculture can be a further significant emitter of CO2, adding to its other negative impacts on the environment from excessive pesticide use and fertiliser applications, soil exhaustion and denudation of farmland habitats.
+Agriculture & food waste: Modern intensive agriculture can be a further significant emitter of CO2 and other greenhouse gases, adding to its other negative impacts on the environment from excessive pesticide use and fertiliser applications, soil exhaustion and denudation of farmland habitats.
 The Trust will use its limited ability to advocate the action necessary to correct this, although more can be achieved by TWT at national policy level in this regard.

-Some strategies for climate change mitigation, including carbon capture as well as exploitation of renewable energy sources, can have debatable implications for biodiversity conservation.
-Aggressive tree planting schemes are often advanced as a solution to address excessive carbon emissions.
+Carbon capture & tree planting: Some strategies for climate change mitigation, including carbon capture as well as exploitation of renewable energy sources, can have debatable implications for biodiversity conservation.
+Aggressive tree planting schemes are often advanced as a solution to addressing excessive carbon emissions.
 Whilst this is admirable for multiple reasons beyond carbon capture (or 'sequestration'), its contribution to balancing the sheer scale of our own Surrey 'carbon footprint' alone can only ever be minimal.
-But taken in combination with its other benefits including adaptation for climate change (via remedial shading/shelter, local pollutant and water absorption, a renewable biofuel resource, improving recreational assets, and biodiversity conservation) tree planting should of course be encouraged - but only where it is appropriate to do so.
+But taken in combination with its other benefits including adaptation for climate change (via remedial shading/ shelter, local pollutant and water absorption, a renewable biofuel resource, improving recreational assets, and biodiversity conservation) tree planting should of course be encouraged - but only where it is appropriate to do so.
 This caveat is explored more fully in a Surrey Nature Partnership position statement5, but briefly is concerned with not compromising land suited for other, more relevant uses in the landscape that will be better for recovery of biodiversity in the long-term.
 Inappropriate tree cover can be disastrous for rare wildlife and will cause further local extinctions.
 Conifers planted for timber over former open heathland still require clearance, and within ancient woodland should ultimately be replaced with native broadleaved trees (which incidentally sequester more carbon).

-Land-locked Surrey is not affected by large scale off-shore, or in fact land-based wind farms but plenty of mini-turbines are present here and are likely to increase locally.
+Renewable energy production: Land-locked Surrey is not affected by large scale off-shore, or in fact landbased wind farms but plenty of mini-turbines are present here and are likely to increase locally.
 Care needs to be taken with the siting of these as they can result in the deaths of both birds and bats by accidental collision.
 Local in-river hydroelectric projects can similarly present new barriers to fish passage, so again require appropriate ecological impact assessment before installation.
 Solar farms are so far a minor presence in Surrey and are usually sited on land of low value for wildlife, but this nevertheless requires suitable consideration.
-There are growing incentives for new developments to be built 'carbon-neutral', or at least to function as efficiently as possible in terms of their energy and water consumption.
-The Trust would of course applaud and support this, as well as retrofitted insulation upgrade schemes in older properties (including those on our own estate).
-However, as these efforts often call for the elimination of building features traditionally used by synanthropic wildlife (for example roof-nesting birds and roosting bats), it is all the more important that bespoke designed bricks and other dedicated structures are incorporated into the built environment as routinely as possible.